-Throughout my time in Seattle, I’ve been fortunate enough to be part of a successful football program at the University of Washington and various internships, including Limeade.
-And I’ve found a core similarity between the two — the importance of cross-functional collaboration have given me some great insights on what can make better performing teams.
+Throughout my time in Seattle, I’ve been fortunate enough to be part of numerous cross-functional teams: a successful football program at the University of Washington and various internships, including Limeade.
+The similarities in cross-functional collaboration have given me some great insights on what can make better performing teams.

 Cross–functional collaboration occurs when a group of people from different departments within an organization work together to achieve a common goal.
 For example, on a given project, a cross-functional team may include employees from marketing, sales, operations and human resources departments, who all work together in order to achieve their team goal.

 In a football team, not only do we collaborate as athletes and coaches, but we also emphasize building strong relationships with everyone in our community — whether it be our equipment managers, athletic trainers or our classmates on campus.
 Knowing who and what you are playing for results in higher trust within the team, leading to higher performance.

 I’ve noticed the same type of collaboration at Limeade, where we have department offsites, team happy hours, “Anything is Possible” day, company meetings and many other company-wide events that brings employees together.